Select another language

 From the Quai Henri IV to the Eiffel Tower: the story of one night

-Boarding will take place at Cocktail sur le pont du Paquebot du Paradis Latin avec la Tour Eiffel en arrière-planQuai Henri IV, just a few steps from the Bastille, where the French national holiday traces its most famous origin.
+Boarding will take on place July 13th 2026 at Cocktail sur le pont du Paquebot du Paradis Latin avec la Tour Eiffel en arrière-planQuai Henri IV, just a few steps from the Bastille, where the French national holiday traces its most famous origin.
 From the deck, a Lenôtre and Bollinger cocktail will be served, in the soft light of a late summer afternoon.
 This is where the evening will truly begin, drifting along the water.

 The boat will then sail up the Seine through nearly two thousand years of Parisian history.
 Notre-Dame, the Pont-Neuf, the Louvre, the Pont des Arts, the Monnaie de Paris, the Musée d’Orsay, the Assemblée Nationale, the Pont Alexandre III.
 On both banks, the capital’s most iconic landmarks will pass by, as the backdrop of an evening already underway.